-The collection is on semi-permanent display in the Historical Room and is used for changing exhibitions in the lower hallway.
-It is open free to the citizens of Stockbridge, as well as to tourists, students and visiting scholars, but only under the supervision of the Curator.
+The Procter Museum & Archives of Stockbridge History is open free to the citizens of Stockbridge, as well as to tourists, students, and visiting scholars, under the supervision of the Curator.
 Various finding aids for the archival records include collections guides and a computer cataloging system.
 It is a non-circulating collection.
-The Room is not handicapped accessible, but arrangements can be made for research assistance on the main floor of the Library.

-The Stockbridge Library Association’s Historical Collection consists of five hundred+ artifacts and almost one hundred pieces of fine and graphic art.
+The historical collection consists of over five hundred artifacts and almost one hundred pieces of fine and graphic art.
 It includes such important objects as Jonathan Edwards’ writing desk; a contemporary portrait of Agrippa Hull; and two portraits by noted painter Ammi Phillips (a mid-nineteenth century Stockbridge resident).

-Also available is an assortment of reference material.
+An assortment of reference material is also available.
 Books include area histories, family histories, biographies, and reference books on topics relating to Stockbridge history, such as Native American studies, religion, photography, and legal history.
-The Vertical file, or information file, contains clippings and other printed material.
+The vertical file, or information file, contains clippings and other printed material.

 The collection is mentioned as early as 1865 in the Stockbridge Library Association records.
-The Edwards desk is prominently displayed in 19th century photos of the library’s interior.
-However, serious attempts at creating an historical collection began during R.R.
+The Edwards desk is prominently displayed in 19th century photos of the Library’s interior.
+However, serious attempts at creating a historical collection began during R.R.
 Bowker’s term as President of the Board (1904-1928).
-When the addition was put on to the library in1937/38, the collection became a separate department, housed in the lower lever of the addition.
+When the addition was put on to the library in 1937/38, the collection became a separate department, housed in the lower level of the addition.